Back County Wilderness Area of Highlands Ranch

 Hidden Mesa Open Space and Trail

 The Town of Castle Rock and Douglas County Open Space preserved the land known as Hidden Mesa in a joint effort.
 Douglas County owns and manages the property located on the north side of Highway #86.
 The Hidden Mesa trail connects the mesa to the previously acquired Grange property to the east along Cherry Creek.
 The combined properties are now referred to as Hidden Mesa Open Space.

 This 166-acre grassland is located four miles south of Parker along Cherry Creek and the Cherry Creek Regional Trail.
 The most convenient access through the property is via the North Pinery Trailhead.

 Lincoln Mountain Open Space

-The 876-acre Lincoln Mountain Open Space will open to the public for hiking, biking and horseback riding on Saturday, August 31.
+The 876-acre Lincoln Mountain Open Space is available to the public for hiking, biking and horseback riding.

 Metzler Ranch/Castlewood Canyon State Park Addition

 Castlewood Canyon State Park expanded its boundaries with the acquisition of the 167-acre Metzler Property acquired through the partnership with Douglas County Open Space, Colorado State Parks, Great Outdoors Colorado and other non-profit entities.